“Next War: Reimaging How We Fight” by John Antal is available from Casemate.

 Joshua C. Huminski

-Joshua C. Huminski is Director of the Mike Rogers Center for Intelligence & Global Affairs at the Center for the Study of the Presidency & Congress, and a George Mason University National Security Institute Fellow.
-He can be found on Twitter @joshuachuminski.
+Joshua C. Huminski is the Senior Vice President for National Security & Intelligence Programs, and the Director of the Mike Rogers Center at the Center for the Study of the Presidency & Congress.
+He is a George Mason University National Security Institute Senior Fellow and a Non-Resident Fellow with the Irregular Warfare Initiative.
+He is currently writing a book on the future of Euro-Atlantic defense and security.